 - Host a zero waste webinar/workshop.
 If you consider yourself a zero waste expert, or at least have a skill akin to zero waste (like sewing, composting, bread-making, etc.) you should consider hosting one!
 These skills will help others cut back on their waste too, so they should be shared.
 I did both at least once now and I got to say I loved it!
 I’d love to host another zero waste webinar or in-person workshop.
 Maybe at a local café or library.
 A webinar is online so anyone would be able to attend that – yourself included. 😉

 - Contact local representatives about sustainability related topics.
 I have to get better at this, admittedly.
 I need to start calling/emailing local reps and voicing my opinion more on things regarding the environment.
 I’d love to talk with one about setting up a park/beach cleanup or creating a drop off for hard to recycle items.
-You should absolutely do the same too if you notice something in your community that needs to change.
+You should absolutely do the same if you notice something in your community that needs to change.
 Always use your voice for good.
 We need more of that!

 - Create a printable PDF of local recycling laws for your town/city.
 This can be just a one-pager that helps people recycle better and more efficiently.
 Example: Don’t put plastic bags in with the recycling, rinse out your recyclables, etc. Share it in local Facebook groups, on Next Door, or email it to your neighbors.
 Maybe even print it out and hang it in your local community center or apartment lobby.